Klaus-in-Tech/Klaus-in-Tech/README.md

 I like learning and upskilling myself with the latest trends in the software automation space.

-Currently ading Python to m toolbox since my goal is intelligent automation.
+Currently agding Python to my toolbox since my goal is intelligent automation.

 I also like connecting with people that share the same niche with me.